- ACH (Automated Clearing House)

 This is a company that provides for-hire truck transportation to specific, individual shipper base upon private contracts between the carrier and each shipper, stipulating the services offered and the prices charges to each.

-A corporation is created to function as a separate legal and tax entity, independent of the people who own and manage it.
+is created to function as a separate legal and tax entity, independent of the people who own and manage it.
 It can enter agreements, incur debts and be taxed apart from its owners.
 A corporation is required to file articles of incorporation with its home state, create corporate by-laws, issue stock certificates and comply with a number of corporate formalities.

 Coverage is the word used to describe protection for an insured as provided by an insurance policy.
 A particular coverage may refer to a specific component of insurance that provides protection under a given set of circumstances.